algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

  ```

-the fifth one is the unsigned int type for the 64 bits
+The fifth one is the unsigned int type for the 64 bits:

 ```python